sprague-grundy/sprague-grundy.github.io/short_stories/_posts/2021-06-13-the_document.md

 little straighter, turning to look at her.
 She was holding out a slightly-wrinkly hand covered in rings.
 "Barb Streiss," she said.
 Mitch shook her hand, looking her over.
-She was in her 60s, maybe, well-dressed but a little overenthusiastic with the jewelery.
+She was in her 60s, maybe, well-dressed but a little overenthusiastic with the jewelry.
 She had horn-rim glasses and a pinched face, but her eyes were bright.

 "You're late," she said, turning and walking back to the table.

 "Erm," Mitch responded cleverly.
-He wasnt sure how he could be late when she didn't even know who he was.
+He wasn't sure how he could be late when she didn't even know who he was.
 Instead he turned to the other person in the room, a tall 20-something in a suit, with hands in his pockets.